 BA University of Alberta, MA McGill University, PhD University of Toronto

-Nicole Perry is a Lecturer in German at the University of Auckland.
-She is also currently a Lise Meitner Fellow (2013-2017) funded by the Austrian Scientific Fund (FWF) for her project "Performing Germaness; Reclaiming Aboriginality".
-She completed her PhD in Germanic Languages and Literatures at the University of Toronto (2012) with a dissertation on the German image of Native Americans from 1800-present and took up a Postdoctoral position in German at University of Vienna, Vienna, Austria after completing her doctorate.
+Nicole Perry is a Senior Lecturer in German at the University of Auckland.
+Before coming to the University of Auckland, she was a Lise Meitner-Programme fellow (2013-2017) funded by the Austrian Scientific Fund (FWF) for her project "Performing Germaness; Reclaiming Aboriginality", based at the University of Vienna.
+From 2011-2013 she was postdoctoral fellow in the Institute for German Studies at the University of Vienna working on the critical edition of the letters (Briefausgabe) of the Austrian-American Charles Sealsfield (1793-1864).
+She completed her PhD in Germanic Languages and Literatures at the University of Toronto (2012) with a dissertation on the German image of North American Indigenous people from 1800-present.
 She has taught a range of courses at universities including: the University of Guelph, University of Vienna and Masaryk University, Brno, CZ.

 Research | Current